Manual Project

 question Watch out!

-The file stores relative paths to the audio files.
-This means that if you move any track to a different folder, the composition containing it will not load correctly.
-To avoid this issue, it’s best to save the composition in the same folder as your audio files.
+The file stores relative paths to audio files.
+This means that if you move a track to a different folder, the project containing it will not load correctly.
+To avoid problems, it’s best to save the project in the same folder as your audio files.

 Have questions?